PM sent Downing Street lockdown party questionnaire by police

 The inquiry, Operation Hillman, is examining 12 gatherings on eight dates - some of which the PM has already said he attended - to see if Covid regulations were broken.

-It was launched after an inquiry by senior civil servant Sue Gray, who in her initial findings criticised "failures of leadership and judgement" over the gatherings in Downing Street and Whitehall and referred them to police.
+The initial findings of an inquiry by senior civil servant Sue Gray criticised "failures of leadership and judgement" over the gatherings in Downing Street and Whitehall.

+Detectives investigating the parties have been handed more than 500 documents and 300 images gathered as part of Ms Gray's inquiry.

+The prime minister has come under pressure over the allegations of parties during lockdowns, with several Tory backbenchers calling for him to resign and submitting letters of no confidence in his leadership.